PDP governors pledge free, fair convention | TODAY.NG

-Governors of states controlled by the Peoples Democratic Party (PDP) on Thursday pledged support for free and fair National Convention of the party on Dec.
-9.
+Governors of states controlled by the Peoples Democratic Party on Thursday pledged support for free and fair National Convention of the party on December 9.

-Gombe State Governor, Dr Ibrahim Dankwambo, made the pledge on behalf of the governors at the 77th National Executive Committee (NEC) meeting of the party in Abuja.
+The Gombe State Governor, Dr. Ibrahim Dankwambo, made the pledge on behalf of the governors at the 77th National Executive Committee meeting of the party in Abuja.

-He said that party members were up and doing for the success of the convention, adding that there was need for party leaders to sit up and earn more respect from the members.
+He said party members were up and doing for the success of the convention, adding that there was the need for party leaders to sit up and earn more respect from the members.

-“PDP governors are solidly working with the National Caretaker Committee and all relevant stakeholders to ensure a free, fair and successful convention,” he said.
+Dankwambo said: “PDP governors are solidly working with the National Caretaker Committee and all relevant stakeholders to ensure a free, fair and successful convention.”

-In his contribution, Deputy President of the Senate, Sen. Ike Ekweremadu, commended all aspirants for conducting themselves rightly ahead of the exercise.
+In his contribution, Deputy President of the Senate, Senator Ike Ekweremadu, commended all aspirants for conducting themselves rightly ahead of the exercise.

 He urged all aspirants to have the interest of the party and of the nation at heart as they went into the convention.

-Earlier, Chairman of the National Caretaker Committee, Sen. Ahmed Makarfi, had commended NEC for standing by the committee over the last 18 months.
+Earlier, the Chairman of the National Caretaker Committee, Senator Ahmed Makarfi, had commended the NEC for standing by the committee over the last 18 months.

 Makarfi urged the aspirants to continue to conduct themselves with decorum and see the election as a family affair and not do-or-die.